Spring Garden Revival

 Contact Hull's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Hull.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
+Proper weed debris disposal is essential for environmental protection and regulatory compliance in Hull.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags (no plastic) as mandated by the Massachusetts Department of Environmental Protection.
 Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station requires resident permits, operates on set hours, and accepts specific materials for a fee.
+The Transfer Station operates with resident permits, posted hours, and specific fee structures for accepted materials.
 Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling.
+Herbicide-treated material requires special handling and coordination with the Board of Health.
 Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
-Hull Department of Public Works

 9 Nantasket Avenue, Hull, MA 02045